 Avira Review: Quick Expert Summary

-Avira provides a powerful cloud-based antivirus scanner and a wide range of really good additional security tools for Windows, macOS, Android, and iOS users, all for an excellent value.
+Avira provides a powerful cloud-based antivirus scanner, plus a range of really good additional security tools for Windows, macOS, Android, and iOS users, all for an excellent value.
 Its anti-malware engine performed extremely well in all of my tests, blocking and removing 100% of my malware samples, including all viruses, spyware, and ransomware.
 In fact, the anti-malware scanner is so good that it’s even been licensed out to numerous antivirus competitors, like TotalAV.

 Avira also includes the following features: